JulianPL/polytonicgreek/README.md

 This project provides methods for converting betacode into proper polytonic greek letters and for basic string operations.

+## How to use

+Compile the main package with go.
+The main function asks for a number and a betastring and outputs the corresponding greek text with the given width (if possible).

 ## polytonicchar

 This package provides the basic struct for polytonic greek letters: